ianrasmussen05/programming-languages-2021/report.md

 (much of this will make sense only after the first half of the course)

 A good starting point would be the homework in the lecture notes.
 Topics of revelance are (choose some of them):
-- Parsing.
-Existence of unique parse trees.
-Precedence levels.
-- Lambda Calculus.
-Binding and scope, Church encodings.
+- **Parsing.** Example topics: Give your own examples of ambiguous and non-ambiguous grammars.
+Explain, at the hand of an example, how to make a grammart non-ambiguous.
+Modify the grammar of your calculator by changing precedence levels and explain how different precedence levels correspond to different conventions about which parentheses can be dropped.
+- **Lambda Calculus.** Examples: Make your own examples and exercises on variable binding and scope.
+Show sample reductions that explain how computations with the fixed point combinator or with Church numerals work.
+Implement Church numerals in Haskell (you need to think about how to print them).
+What is the type of the Haskell Church numerals?
+Can you explain them?
-- String Rewriting.
-Confluence, normal forms, termination, invariants and exercises.
+- **String Rewriting.** Confluence, normal forms, termination, invariants and exercises.
 (Recommended.)
-- Operational and Denotational Semantics, Theorem Proving.
-(More difficult.)
-- Hoare Logic.
+For more challenges have a look at the Baader-Nipkow book.
+You could for example take some other proof of the book and treat in the way we have done [here](https://hackmd.io/@alexhkurz/BkNlJ07IY).
+- Curry Howard Isomorphism and Type Inference.
+Take some simple lambda terms and type them.
+Interpret the types as logical formulas and show that they are tautologies.
+Conversely, choose some tautologies and find lambda expressions of that type.
+- Operational and Denotational Semantics.
+The lecture on operational semantics contains a number of exercises that could be fun for the mathematically inclined student.
+Get in touch if you want to do this.
+- Theorem Proving.
+Chapter 2 and 3 of the book [Concrete Semantics](http://concrete-semantics.org/) have a collection of exercises very much in the spirit of this lecture, but they are more challenging than my own homework exercises.
+This can easily fill Part 2 of the report without the need to tackle another topic.
+- **Hoare Logic.** Have a look at the exercises.
+I can also provide more.

+The topics which we looked at in more depth are in boldface.
 Whatever topics you choose, I want to see that you can solve some concrete exercises and also that you can connect the theory with other aspects of  the course.

 Here are some bigger questions that can help you to relate different parts of the course: